Welcome to Duke Student Government!

 Advocacy & Representation

-DSG represents the undergraduate student body, working with administrators to address student concerns and improve campus policies.
+DSG represents the undergraduate student body, collaborating with administrators to address student concerns and craft impactful campus policies.

 Funding & Support